Easy Bible Quiz about Biblical Characters and People.

 Who betrayed Jesus to the religious mob on the night of His arrest?

 c.
-Judas Iscariot.
+The greedy disciple, Judas Iscariot.

 -